 To request an instruction session for your class, contact the librarian.
 Requests should be made at least two weeks in advance.
 It is expected that the faculty instructor will be with the class and present at the session.
 Sessions are scheduled on a first come – first served basis, so the earlier you submit your request, the better!

 At your request, we can put items on reserve at the library desk.
 These may be items from the library collection or items from your personal or departmental library.
 The loan period for reserve items is 2 hour (in library use only) or overnight (due the following day at noon).
 Please fill out the Library Reserve Request Form and bring it with your items to the library.

 The librarian can help staff and students with in-depth reference and research assistance.
 Please schedule your 30 minute appointment by contacting the librarian.
 Drop-in visits accommodated when possible.

 Most services available to on-campus students are also available to our online/distance ed students.
-Library staff need to activate library user accounts for online students so they may access the NCTC databases and request articles through Interlibrary Loan.
+If students do not have a StarID, Library staff need to activate library user accounts for online students so they may access the NCTC databases and request articles through Interlibrary Loan.
 (Due to time constraints, we are unable to provide Interlibrary Loan book service to online students).
 Faculty teaching online/distance ed classes who would like their students to have access to library databases should contact Robin Langevin, TRF Library Assistant.

 The library welcomes purchase suggestions.
 Please e-mail your recommendations to the librarian.
 The library’s collection development policy guides purchasing decisions of the library.
 Resources that support NCTC programs and curriculum take priority.
 Physical materials purchased with library funds will be added to the library catalog and housed in the library.